Torus orbit closures in the flag variety: Generic torus orbit closures in Schubert varieties

 \begin{proposition}[{\cite[\S8]{LM2020}}] For $w \in S_n$, the toric variety $Y_w$ is smooth if and only if the polytope~$\Q_{w}$ is simple. \end{proposition}

 To each vertex of $\Q_{w}$ we associate a graph which detects the simpleness of the vertex.
 For $u\le w$, we set

-where $t_{a,b}$ denotes the transposition interchanging $a$ and $b$.
-Then the digraph~$\widetilde{\Gamma}_w(u)$ defined by the vertex set $[n]$ and the edge set $\widetilde{E}_w(u)$ is acyclic by~\cite[Theorem~4.19]{TsukermanWilliams}, so it has a unique transitive reduction (see~\cite{a-ga-ul72}).
+where $t_{a,b}$ denotes the transposition interchanging $a$ and $b$.\footnote{ There is a relation between this set and the $T$-weights of $T_{uB}(G/B)$ which are described in~\cite{BL20Singular}.} Then the digraph~$\widetilde{\Gamma}_w(u)$ defined by the vertex set $[n]$ and the edge set $\widetilde{E}_w(u)$ is acyclic by~\cite[Theorem~4.19]{TsukermanWilliams}, so it has a unique transitive reduction (see~\cite{a-ga-ul72}).
 Here, a \defi{transitive reduction} of a digraph is a digraph with the same vertices and as fewer edges as possible, such that if there is a directed path connecting two vertices, then there is also such a path in the reduction.
 We denote the transitive reduction of $\widetilde{\Gamma}_w(u)$ by $\Gamma_w(u)$ and the edge set of $\Gamma_w(u)$ by $E_w(u)$.

 \begin{example}[{\cite[Example~3.2]{LMPS_Poincare}}] Take $w = 3412$ and $u = 2143$.
 Then we have

 The corresponding digraph $\widetilde{\Gamma}_w(u)$ and its transitive reduction $\Gamma_w(u)$ are presented as follows.